 1. General Organisation and Routine

-Officers and Royal Yachtsmen should be neither seen nor heard near the Royal Apartments.
+Officers and Royal Yachtsmen should be neither seen nor heard near the State Apartments.
 As far as possible, spoken words of command are avoided throughout the Royal Yacht.
 Gym shoes are always worn by Royal Yachtsmen to help preserve silence.

 Royal Yachtsmen must at all times respect the privacy of the Royal Family and their guests.
 Happenings onboard, whilst on Royal Duty or at any time, are not to be recounted outside the Yacht.
 Particular care must be taken in this respect with the Press.

 4. Going Abaft the Mainmast after 0900 when Standard is Flying

 No Officer or Royal Yachtsman should ever go abaft the Barge or 2nd MB, or the first square ports in the Waists, after 09:00 unless on a specific duty (i.e. preparing for entering or leaving harbour, manning the side etc).
 If it is essential for any reason to carry on work abaft the mainmast after 09:00 permission is first to be obtained from either the Commander, the First Lieutenant or the OOW who will check that it is acceptable.